-One of the highlights for those booking rooms in central London hotels in order to be in the capital for the 2012 Olympics will undoubtedly be the chance to see top home-grown talent compete on the biggest sporting stage.
+One of the highlights for those booking rooms in Montcalm Hotels London in order to be in the capital for the 2012 Olympics will undoubtedly be the chance to see top home-grown talent compete on the biggest sporting stage.

 Many will therefore be pleased to hear that it has now been confirmed that Great Britain’s rhythmic gymnastics team have earned the right to compete at the 2012 Games after winning an appeal against their own governing body.